 Averages for Copenhagen in October

-October can be a beautiful time of the year to visit Copenhagen as the main crowds have gone home, but do be sure to bring a heavy coat and sweater in order to guard against the cold winds coming in off the Baltic Sea.
+October can be a beautiful time of the year to visit Copenhagen as the main crowds have subsided, but do be sure to bring a heavy coat and sweater in order to guard against the cold winds coming in off the Baltic Sea.
 Additionally, while good deals are in place for both hotels and flights, some of the sites and restaurants begin to close down in preparation for the coming winter months.
-As a result, be sure to check various websites in order to make sure that the places you want to see are i...
+As a result, be sure to check v...

 Daily averages for Copenhagen

 What's the Weather Like in Copenhagen in October